Employee Safety: Don’t Forget These 5 Leadership Strategies

 It also explains the benefits of promoting employee safety and how leaders can develop a safety culture in their organization.
 The article emphasizes the importance of fostering a psychologically safe environment where employees feel comfortable communicating safety issues.

-Lastly, it discusses the leadership behavior required to ensure employee safety in high-risk environments and the effectiveness of transformational leadership in promoting worker safety.
+Lastly, it discusses the leadership behavior that make sure employee safety in high-risk environments.
+The effectiveness of transformational leadership in promoting worker safety.

 Employee safety